Muwashshah: Themes

-Typical themes for a muwashah include love, panegyric, and wine.
+Typical themes for a muwashshah include love, panegyric, and wine.
 Some muwashshah poems are devoted to a single theme while others combine multiple themes.
 One common thematic structure is love, followed by panegyric, and then love.
 The kharja also plays a role in elaborating the poem’s theme.
 At the end of a love poem, the kharja might be voiced by the beloved.
 The eastern muwashshah tradition includes themes such as elegy and invective.
 Ibn Arabi and ibn al-Ṣabbāgh composed esoteric muwashshahs that used wine and love as allegories for divine yearning.

+Corpora

+Corpus of Arabic muwaššaḥāt

+Of the approximately 600 known secular Arabic muwaššaḥāt, there are almost 300 kharjas in vernacular Andalusi Arabic and over 200 in Standard Arabic (فُصْحَى), though some of the vernacular kharjas are essentially Standard Arabic with a vulgar gloss.
+About 50 are in Andalusi Romance or contain some Romance words or elements.

+Corpus of Hebrew muwaššaḥāt

+About half of the corpus of the more than 250 known muwaššaḥāt in Hebrew have kharjas in Arabic.
+There about roughly 50 with kharjas in Hebrew, and about 25 with Romance.
+There are also a few kharjas with a combination of Hebrew and Arabic.

 Hebrew muwashshah

 An important number of the muwashshah poems written in al-Andalus were composed in Hebrew.
-Hebrew muwashshah authors maintained the linguistically distinct kharja of the Arabic muwashshah and often included kharjas written in colloquial Arabic.
+Like the muwaššaḥāt composed in Arabic, those in Hebrew might also contain linguistically distinct kharjas, either in Romance, Arabic, or a combination of Hebrew and Arabic.
 Because of its strophic structure, it was similar to some Hebrew liturgical poetry.
 Starting in the 11th century, the Hebrew muwashshah was also used for religious purposes.
 The first extant Hebrew muwashshahs are attributed to Samuel ibn Naghrillah.
-Other prominent Hebrew muwashshah authors include Judah Halevi and Joseph ibn Tzaddik.
+Other prominent Hebrew muwashshah authors include Judah Halevi, Todros ben Judah Halevi Abulafia and Joseph ibn Tzaddik.

 The first author to compose a devotional muwashshah was Solomon ibn Gabirol, about two centuries prior to the development of religious muwashshah poetry in Arabic.
 He was followed in this tradition by Moses ibn Ezra, Abraham ibn Ezra, and Judah Halevi, among others.
 The poems were designed for use in prayer services and were elaborated themes of particular benedictions.
 Unlike other Hebrew muwashshahs, the kharja of a devotional muwashshah was in Hebrew.